jesuslop/xExtension-RedditSub-alt/README.md

-This is a fork of balthisar's [xExtension-RedditSub](https://github.com/balthisar/xExtension-RedditSub).
+This is a fork of Jim Derry's [xExtension-RedditSub](https://github.com/balthisar/xExtension-RedditSub).

 * alfa version of fork
 * Use at your own risk